-- Submit Reserve Materials at least two business days before needed.
+- Submit Course Reserve Materials at least two business days before needed.
 Processing times increase during peak periods, so please submit requests early.
+Instructors requesting electronic reserve or scanning services should submit original texts or first generation, clean photocopies to ensure quality resource material for their students.

-- Submit Electronic Reserve items by email, portable storage device, CD or hardcopy to be scanned.
+- Submit Electronic Course Reserve items by email, portable storage device, CD or hardcopy to be scanned.

-- Material requested from the Library collections can be retrieved directly by the instructor or by the Reserve staff.
-Retrieval Lists for Reserve staff should include library call number and citation information.
+- Material requested from the Library collections can be retrieved directly by the instructor or by the Course Reserve staff.
+Retrieval Lists for Course Reserve staff should include library call number and citation information.

 - All requests are handled in the order received.

-- Please submit a separate Reserve Request form for each course being taught:
+- Please submit a separate Course Reserve Request form for each course being taught:

 - All costs and fees associated with obtaining copyright permission(s) are the sole responsibility of the individual(s) seeking copyright permission, and not the Mansfield Library.

-- All reserve items not specifically requested for the following term are removed from reserves following the end of the term.
+- All course reserve items not specifically requested for the following term are removed from course reserves following the end of the term.
 Personal copies are returned to instructors via campus mail.
 Electronic files can be saved at the request of the instructor by providing a blank CD or other electronic storage device.
 Reminder notes will be sent out prior to Finals.
-Courses not continuing into the next session are deleted from the system.
+Materials for courses not continuing into the next session are deleted from the system.

 Document Preparation Resources